 });

-Despite of the code age (long time class components in react), it seems to do the job pretty well.
+Despite the code’s age (long-time class components in React), it seems to do the job pretty well.
 Deriving the behavior from the test cases, we can understand that some loading is going on based on the survey URL and the user id.
-Unfortunately, the details of the implementation is what matters the most - if we run the test case for the current implementation, it will fail.
+Unfortunately, the details of the implementation are what matter the most.
+If we run the test case for the current implementation, it will fail.

 Test Suites: 1 failed, 62 passed, 63 total